Supreme Court steps into a fight over plans to store nuclear waste in rural Texas and New Mexico

 Political leaders in both states oppose the facilities.

-Gov. Greg Abbott, R-Texas, has said his state “will not become America’s nuclear waste dumping ground.”
+Republican Gov. Greg Abbott of Texas has said his state “will not become America’s nuclear waste dumping ground.”

 The push for temporary storage sites is part of the complicated politics of the nation’s so far futile quest for a permanent underground storage facility.